 - Ibotta– Ibotta pays you real cash money whenever, wherever you shop.
 It is so easy to use—just download the free app, scan your grocery receipts and start earning cash backs.
 Sign up through my link to receive $10 FREE.

 - $5 Meal Plan –If you need help with meal planning or simply don’t have time to do it, try the $5 Meal Plan ( $5 meals for the entire family).
 For only $5 a month, you will receive a delicious meal plan per week + a shopping list.
 Most meals in this meal plan only cost $2 per person or $5 per family, so it’s a great tool to use if you want to save money on food, avoid eating out or stop throwing out food.

 For a limited time, they offer a FREE 14-day trial through this link.
 You can cancel anytime with no questions asked so it is absolutely risk-free!

 - Ebates– Shop online with Ebates and earn cash back each time you shop online.
 Sign up through this link to receive $10 FREE after your first purchase.

-- Swagbucks – It’s a cash back site, search engine and survey site in one.
-Earn points shopping online or by using the site as search engine, for watching videos, for answering surveys and more.
+- Swagbucks – It’s a cashback site, search engine, and survey site in one.
+Earn points shopping online or by using the site as a search engine, for watching videos, answering surveys, and more.
 Receive $5 and other bonuses by signing up here.

 A no-spend challenge is a fun and challenging way to save some money, at the same time allowing you to close inspect and examine your spending habits.
-It’s a great way to realize that spending money even on little things do add up.
-Whether you end up with a little or huge savings at the end of the months, what counts the most are the lessons that the no-spend weekend/week/month have taught you.
+It’s a great way to realize that spending money even on little things does add up.
+Whether you end up with a little or huge savings at the end of the month, what counts the most are the lessons that the no-spend weekend/week/month has taught you.